CIBC Investor's Edge

 Guy Spier, a prominent value investor, has garnered respect and attention in the financial community through his thoughtful investment strategies and philosophical approach to capital management.
 At the helm of Aquamarine Capital, a firm he founded in 1997, Spier has crafted a portfolio that reflects his deep admiration for Warren Buffett and Benjamin Graham’s principles.
-Aquamarine Capital, much like Berkshire Hathaway, prioritizes long-term investments in undervalued companies with strong fundamentals, emphasizing ethical leadership and sustainaBle Business practices.
+Aquamarine Capital, much like Berkshire Hathaway, prioritizes long-term investments in undervalued companies with strong fundamentals, emphasizing ethical leadership and sustainable business practices.

 Under Spier's leadership, Aquamarine has committed to a strategy that avoids the pitfalls of market speculation, focusing instead on acquiring substantial positions in a handful of companies.
 This approach allows the firm to benefit from the power of compounding, a cornerstone of Spier’s investment philosophy.
 The transparency and integrity with which he conducts his business have made him a revered figure among value investors, and his portfolio offers a compelling look at the efficacy of disciplined, principle-based investing.